smaryam747/IS147GroupC/README.md

    c.)Delete the old "out" folder: Remove the "out" folder from your project and rebuild it.\
    d.)Repeat the step from step 3: Repeat the step from step 3.

+   # Automate Docker Deployment with GitHub Actions Task:

+Step 1: Modify Dockerfile from task 3
+   Paste the following Dockerfile Configuration:

+              FROM openjdk:23
+              WORKDIR /app
+              COPY src/ /app/
+              RUN javac *.java
+              CMD ["java", "HelloWorld"]

+Step 2: Get username and token from dockerhub a.)
+Login to Dockerhub b.)
+Click on your profile =>Account Settings=> Click Personal Access Token with full permission read, write and delete => Generate Token => Save the token on your computer.

+Step 3: Create GitHub Workflow a.)
+Log in to Giithub= >Select your repositroy => Click on Action => New workflow/Search Simple Workflow => Configure => Commit change b.)
+Your repositroy should have .github/workflow/somefile.yml added to your repository c.)
+Paste the following YAML configuration: .github/workflows/docker.yml

+Step 4:  Commit and
+   a.)

+               git add .
+               git commit -m "Automate Docker build and push" git push origin main
+               OR
+               From Intellij git=> commit =>commit and push

+Step 5: Pull and Run from Docker Hub a.)
+Once the workflow completes, you can pull and run the image:

+              docker pull your-dockerhub-username/hello-world:tagname
+              docker images
+              docker run your-dockerhub-username/hello-world:tagname